-It is pretty safe to say that 2020 was indeed an odd and stressful year fill with so many unprecedented issues we doubt anyone could fault a company for pumping the breaks and waiting out the storm that is/was 2020.
-Thankfully while some have taken the wait and see approach others have been doing their level best to bring a little ray of sunshine into the lives of overworked and overstressed buyers during these trying times.
-For example, we recently we took a long hard look at the IronWolf Pro 18TB and that 2TB per platter-based drive series is one that will bring a smile to many a face when they first use it.
+It is pretty safe to say that 2020 was indeed an odd and stressful year filled with so many unprecedented issues we doubt anyone could fault a company for pumping the breaks and waiting out the storm that is/was 2020.
+Thankfully while some have taken the wait-and-see approach others have been doing their level best to bring a little ray of sunshine into the lives of overworked and overstressed buyers during these trying times.
+For example, we recently took a long hard look at the IronWolf Pro 18TB, and that 2TB per platter-based drive series is one that will bring a smile to many a face when they first use it.
 However, that was just the warm-up to the main event.
 We are of course referring to the recently released $475(USD) Exos X18 drive which also offers 18TB of capacity via nine 2TB platters, but does so with a more demanding audience in mind: the enterprise IT professional.

 On first blush an asking price of $475 may cause a bit of sticker shock to those who have not priced mega-capacity drives recently, but is actually rather reasonable for more than just its intended audience.
 Remember, the Seagate EXOS X series is all about blending Hyper-scalability with performance so as to deliver (relatively) excellent value for their targeted customers… and it is just a happy bonus most of those added features make for a great all-round drive outside its intended niche.
 The most obvious bonus, from a non-enterprise buyer’s perspective, is that an online asking price of $475 for 18TB works out a rather reasonable 2.6 cents per Gigabyte and is a good $75 less than what the S/MB NAS orientated IronWolf Pro 18TB demands.